-Horticulture covers all things from growing plants to identifying species, and how to encourage beneficial bugs into our gardens.
+Horticulture covers all things from growing plants to identifying wildflowers and trees, and how to encourage beneficial bugs into our gardens.
 It is a way of learning outdoors, to discover how to enjoy nature and a way to understand ourselves and the world around us.
 We have a number of different gardens to learn in.